Digital Safety Tips and Resources

 Educate Yourself: Online Racial Equity Workshops (Eventbrite)

-This collection of online events, curated by Eventbrite, aims to provide a platform for events and conversations centering on racial injustices and inequality.
+This collection of online events, curated by Eventbrite, aims to provide a platform for events and conversations centering on racial justice and equality.
 Check out the events listed and learn more about what you can do to stand for a more equitable society both online and off.

 Dealing with Online Racism (BBC Own It)